-M.A. (terminal).
-For the terminal master’s degree students must pass seven term courses, four of which must be in History; substantial written work must be submitted in conjunction with at least two of these courses, and Honors grades are expected in two courses, with a High Pass average overall.
+M.A. in History (terminal).
+The Department of History offers a one-year terminal master’s degree in history.
+To receive the degree, students must pass seven term courses, four of which must be in History.
+Students must submit substantial written work in conjunction with at least two of these courses, and Honors grades are expected in two courses, with a High Pass average overall.
 All students in this program must pass an examination in one foreign language.
 Financial Aid is not available for this program.

 M.A. in History of Science and Medicine (terminal).
-This degree is designed for those who plan to combine teaching or scholarship with a professional career in medicine or science.
+The Program in the History of Science and Medicine (HSHM) offers a master’s degree designed for students who plan to combine teaching or scholarship with a professional career in medicine or science.
 Students who enroll in the terminal M.A. in History of Science and Medicine are expected to complete six courses during two terms of study and submit an acceptable master’s paper.
-Course work will normally include the three core “Problems” seminars and one additional graduate seminar in history of medicine or science.
-The remaining courses are to be chosen in consultation with the Director of Graduate Studies or a faculty adviser.
+Course work normally includes the three core HSHM “Problems” seminars and one additional graduate seminar in history of medicine or science.
+The remaining courses are chosen in consultation with the Director of Graduate Studies or a faculty adviser.